Bible Study and Other Opportunities for spiritual growth

 Bible Study and BLT's

-Thursday's at noon members of the congregation gather to study God's word and have lunch together.
+Thursday's at noon, members of the congregation and others gather to study God's word and have lunch together.
 Pastor Doug House leads the bible study in Fellowship Hall at 700 Fisk Avenue in Brownwood, Texas.
 All are welcome.

 "Twelve Christian Belief's That Drive You Crazy"

-This book study and discussion on Mary C. Neil's book, Seven Lessons from Heaven will begin on January 16th at 4:30 p.m. in Fellowship Hall.
+This book study and discussion on Dr. Henry Cloud's book Changes That Heal began on April 3rd and will continue through the month of May.
+The group meets each Tuesday at 4:30 p.m. in Fellowship Hall.
 All are invited to come and participate.

 Thanks to a group of dedicated volunteers, the UPC library is open.
 When you find a book or magazine you are interested in, just fill out the form on the clipboard.
 There is also a magazine clipboard.
 Don’t let the bar code numbers scare you away!
 The only numbers needed are the ones on the right side of the bar code.
 Ignore the zeros on the left.
 There is an example on the form to help you.